libp2p/specs/webrtc/README.md

   This is related to [ICE Lite](https://www.rfc-editor.org/rfc/rfc5245), having a host only advertise a single address, namely the host address, which is assumed to be public.

+- Do the major (Go / Rust / ...)
+WebRTC implementations allow us to accept a WebRTC connection from a remote node without previously receiving an SDP packet from such host?

+- Can _Browser_ generate a _valid_ SDP packet for the remote node based on the remote's Multiaddr, where that Multiaddr contains the IP, UDP port and TLS certificate fingerprint (e.g.
+  `/ip6/2001:db8::/udp/1234/webrtc/certhash/<hash>/p2p/<peer-id>`)? _Valid_ in
+  the sense that this generated SDP packet can then be used to establish a WebRTC connection to the remote.

+  Yes.

 ### Browser to Browser